The Backdoor Roth IRA: Converting Non-Deductible IRA Contributions Into a Roth IRA

 By Todd I. Youngdahl, CFP®

 Roth IRAs remain great savings vehicles for many reasons.
-They can be a tax-free income source in retirement.
+A Roth IRA can be a tax-free income source in retirement.
 They don’t have required minimum distributions when you reach age 72 as with most other tax-advantaged retirement plans.
-And, they have flexible inheritance rules that will benefit your children and grandchildren.
+And, Roth IRAs have flexible inheritance rules that will benefit your children and grandchildren.

 The only problem with Roth IRAs is that you may not be eligible for one.
 You likely make too much money.
 For 2021, you are ineligible to contribute the maximum contribution directly to a Roth IRA if you are single with an adjusted gross income (AGI) over $140,000 or a married couple with an AGI over $208,000.